humu/heapprof/docs/using_heapprof.md

 r = heapprof.read('/output/file')
 ```

-This function returns a `heapprof.Reader`, which is your main interface to all the data.
-XXX LINK
+This function returns a [`heapprof.Reader`](api/reader), which is your main interface to all
+the data.

 Once you have a reader and a digest, you can start [visualizing and interpreting the
 results](visualizing_results.md).